srw9rx/reddit-stories/README.md

 To run this project, you will need:

 - Python 3.8 or higher
-- OpenAI API key (or similar service for text generation)
+- Reddit API Key (for scraping reddit posts)
 - YouTube API credentials (for uploading videos)

 ### Installation